datazip-inc/olake/drivers/kafka/README.md

             ```
     - `SASL_SSL`
         - Kafka cluster with Simple Authentication and Security Layer i.e. authentication and encryption using Secure Sockets Layer.
+        - Supports external certificates for custom CA or mTLS (optional).
         - Requires SASL mechanism and SASL JAAS Configuration string.
 Supported are:
             - PLAIN
             ```json